threader/PC-Tuning/docs/post-install.md

     fsutil behavior set disable8dot3 1
     ```

-- Disable the encryption of folders & files on NTFS volumes

-    ```bat
-    fsutil behavior set disableencryption 1
-    ```

 - Disable updates to the Last Access Time stamp on each directory when directories are listed on an NTFS volume

     ```bat
     fsutil behavior set disablelastaccess 1
-    ```

-- Configure NTFS quota violations to be reported in the system log every 3 hours instead of every hour

-    ```bat
-    fsutil behavior set quotanotify 10800
     ```

 - Enables delete notifications (also known as trim or unmap), should be enabled by default but here for safe measure